kwansupp/kwansupp.github.io/pages/about.md

 **Finding the dots and connecting them.**

 > “To stay eager, to connect, to find interest in the everyday, to notice what everybody else overlooks — these are vital skills and noble goals.
-They speak between looking and seeing, between hearing and listening, between accepting what the world presents and noticing what matters to you.” - Rob Walker, The Art of Noticing
+They speak between looking and seeing, between hearing and listening, between accepting what the world presents and noticing what matters to you.”
+> <p align="right">- Rob Walker, The Art of Noticing</p>

 The pursuit of truth is what keeps me curious.
 I strive to understand the world and the workings of our society.
 Truth comes in multiple forms - empirical, historical, emotional, theoretical.
 Truths combine to form new truths.
 Every being to each their own.
 Studying various disciplines, observing nature, appreciating art, talking to strangers — curiosity allows me to explore and find the dots which are the points of truth.